-Certain key data used to compile environment goods and services sector statistics, such as the Supply table, are available on the CSO website.
-Other data are available internally in CSO, these are confidential and so in accordance with Statistics Act, 1993 cannot be accessed under the terms of the Freedom of Information Act, 1997.
+Certain key data used to compile Environment Goods and Services Sector statistics, such as the Supplytable, are available on the CSO website (www.cso.ie).
+Other data are available internally in the CSO, these are confidential and so in accordance with Statistics Act, 1993 cannot be accessed under the terms of the Freedom of Information Act, 1997.
 Such data are not disclosed by the CSO to any other Government Department or outside body.